 List of Contents

-The global parkinson’s disease therapeutics market size was estimated at USD 6.59 billion in 2024 and is predicted to increase from USD 7.02 billion in 2025 to approximately USD 13.34 billion by 2034, expanding at a CAGR of 7.39% from 2025 to 2034.
+The global parkinson's disease therapeutics market size is estimated at USD7.02 billion in 2025 and is predicted to increase from USD 7.49 billion in 2026 to approximately USD 13.34 billion by 2034, expanding at a CAGR of 7.39% from 2025 to 2034.
 Growing environmental concerns and genetic heredity are increasing the number of cases of Parkinson's disease, which increases the demand for Parkinson's disease therapeutics.

 - North America dominated the parkinson's disease therapeutics market with the largest revenue share of 34.60% in 2024.